-With the exception of Classical Music, all of our pathways are taught solely on the Apple Mac platform as this is music industry standard.
+Teaching may be via the Microsoft Windows platform or Apple Mac computers.
+Currently there are two types of iMacs in use.
 The majority of Apple hardware at the conservatoire is made up of iMac M1 Chip 8-Core CPU + 8-Core GPU, 16GB RAM and 2TB SSD storage models, supplemented by Mac Studio M1 Max 10-core CPU + 24-core GPU models with 32GB RAM and 4TB SSD storage.
-Classical pathway students can be taught using Apple Mac or Windows systems, as the primary software Avid Sibelius, is crossplatform and files are interchangeable.
-For further details on the essential core music software packages in use on each of the pathways, please see the relevant course information sheets for Classical, Folk, Jazz, Popular and Production.
+The essential core music software package in use on the Classical pathway is Avid Sibelius Educational (musical score writing software).
+Students can work on either Microsoft or Apple platforms when using Sibelius as the files are interchangeable.
+Logic Pro (music recording and arranging software) may be used, depending on the choices of shared modules that the student makes.
+Students on combined pathways (e.g. combined Classical and Production) use Logic.